Walmann/Best-Word-For-Wordle/README.md

 Combine these and you get 83 points.

 ```
+> EDIT: If the same letter appear twice in a word, the second letter wont account towards the Word Score.

 3. Sort this list by Score, and Voila!
 You have the `Result.txt` file as provided!